 Even if your child is not creative, if she has enough time to think and feel a bit inspired, she can come up with a great story.
 Writing is also an important skill to learn when they are older.

 Like baking, knitting, or starting a small vegetable garden – watch a couple of how-to videos online and get started.

 Kids love making a mess, allow them to!
 There are lots of crafts with instructions on Pinterest and try YouTube for some tutorial videos.

 Parents should also have an honest conversation with their child and explain what’s going on and why the school had to close, or why people are wearing masks and avoiding contact with other people.

-Unicef gave some suggestions on how to talk to children about coronavirus.
+Unicef gave some suggestions on how to talk to children about the coronavirus.

 Here’s a quick summary:

-- Ask questions and listen – drawing, stories and games might help to open the discussion.
+- Ask questions and listen – drawings, stories, and games might help to open the discussion.

 - Encourage hygiene – show them how to wash their hands and how to cover a sneeze with their elbow

 - Offer reassurance – talk to them often to keep them calm, don’t want the news around them.
 It might scare them to hear of everything that’s happening.